plentymarkets/docs-raw/plentyInterface/Accounting.md

 </pre>

-Get the Vat instance used.
+Get the VAT configuration to be used for VAT calculation

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/bool">bool</a></td>
         <td>$restrictedToDigitalItems</td>
-        <td>Specifies, whether to use the restricted to digital items vat configuration or not.</td>
+        <td>Flag that indicates if the VAT is restricted to digital items or not.
+											<br />True = the VAT is restricted to digital items
+											<br />False = the VAT is used for all items</td>
     </tr>
 </table>